yanliyue/Contour-enhanced-Visual-State-Space-Model/README.md

 # Contour-enhanced-Visual-State-Space-Model
 G-VMamba: Contour-enhanced Visual State-Space Model for Remote Sensing Image Classification

 This repo is the PyTorch implementation of some works related to remote sensing tasks.
-A complete code implementation will be provided after the paper is officially accepted.
+A complete code implementation will be provided after the paper is accepted.

 ## Introduction
 The current branch has been tested on Linux system, PyTorch 1.13.X and CUDA 11.6, supports Python 3.8+.